Skip to main content

 Criminal Records

-Lincoln County's criminal records system encompasses felony, misdemeanor, traffic violations, and a sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Washington State Patrol provides statewide background checks.
-Residents can request background checks through the Washington Access to Criminal History (WATCH) system, which provides comprehensive criminal history information.
+Lincoln County's criminal records system covers felony, misdemeanor, traffic violations, and a sex offender registry.
+Residents can request background checks through the Washington Access to Criminal History (WATCH) system, which provides criminal history information.

 Vital Records

 Residents of Wilbur can obtain vital records such as birth certificates, death certificates, and marriage licenses through the Wilbur Washington Vital Records office, which is part of the Washington State Department of Health.
-This office maintains a comprehensive database of vital events that have occurred within the city and the surrounding Lincoln County region.
+This office maintains a database of vital events that have occurred within the city and the surrounding Lincoln County region.
 Whether individuals need to request a copy of a birth certificate or research historical vital records, the Wilbur Washington Vital Records portal provides a centralized resource for these important documents.

 Business & Licensing Records

-The Town of Wilbur website serves as a practical resource for businesses and entrepreneurs operating within city limits.
+The Town of Wilbur website is a practical resource for businesses and entrepreneurs operating within city limits.
 The portal provides information on business licenses, zoning regulations, and permit requirements, helping local companies and startups navigate administrative processes.
 The Wilbur School District website also offers details on educational resources and partnerships that may interest businesses seeking community engagement opportunities.
 These online tools streamline the process of establishing and maintaining commercial operations in this small Lincoln County town.

 Economy & Demographics